freitaucher/reinforcement_learning/README.md

 where the red squares represent the ice traps: if the mover hits the red square  the gave is over with the score "-1" (lose).
 The green squares are exits: hiting one of them, the game is over with the score "+1" (win).

-After being generated the environment is fixed.
+After being randomly generated the environment is fixed forever.